lnhtrn/SQuAD-DeBERTa-negative-samples/README.md

 [^2]: [Do We Know What We Don’t Know?
 Studying Unanswerable Questions beyond SQuAD 2.0](https://aclanthology.org/2021.findings-emnlp.385.pdf)

 ## Negative sample sampling methods

-The most important thing is understanding what *negative samples* are.

-Basically, each SQuAD sample has a structure like this:
+Each SQuAD sample has a structure like this:

 ```json
 {